dvsa/dvsa-design-system/app/views/community/contribution-criteria/README.md

-The MOJ follows the [GOV.UK Design System contribution criteria](https://design-system.service.gov.uk/community/contribution-criteria/).
-The only difference is that contributions will be reviewed by the MOJ's [Design System Working Group](/community/design-system-working-group/).
+The DVSA follows the [GOV.UK Design System contribution criteria](https://design-system.service.gov.uk/community/contribution-criteria/).
+The only difference is that contributions will be reviewed by the DVSA's [Design System Working Group](/community/design-system-working-group/).

 The contents of the Design System must be of a high quality and meet user needs.
 To guarantee this, all components and patterns need to meet certain criteria.